Best Weather Station Manufacturer | Coda Sensors

 2.A vane aneometer

-measures wind direction with a wind vane.
-It uses a rotating propeller to measure wind speed.
-The wind orients the vane, while the propeller rotates at a speed proportional to the wind speed.
-People commonly use vane anemometers in aviation and meteorology.
+A wind vane measures wind direction.
+It has a rotating propeller that measures wind speed.
+The wind moves the vane, and the propeller spins faster when the wind is stronger.
+People often use vane anemometers in aviation and weather studies.

 3 hot-wire anemometer measures wind speed.

-Hot-wire anemometers are very sensitive.
+Hot-wire pitot tube anemometers are very sensitive tools.
 They can measure low wind speeds accurately.
-This makes them useful for research and development.
+This makes them helpful for research and development.

 wind speed detector meter anemometer